It’s been over 10 years since Charlton graced the Premier League.

 Despite boasting the likes of Frank Lampard, Claude Makelele and Adrian Mutu in their side, Charlton severely dented Chelsea’s title ambitions with a 4-2 win.

-The result further established Charlton’s fourth place in the table, with many at the Valley seriously contemplating European footballer the following season.
+The result further cemented Charlton’s fourth place in the table, with many at the Valley seriously contemplating European footballer the following season.

 But Boxing Day was as good as it got.